FarronF/limerick-council-meetings/meetings/2021/07/14-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd June 2021.md

 €150 towards the purchase of equipment for the reading of microchips in dogs.
 This is a

-community initiative project in conjunction with An Garda Síochana.--- 5
+community initiative project in conjunction with An Garda Síochana.
+---
+5

 QUESTIONS